k-ryanhunt/06-Weather-Dashboard/README.md

 ## What was the Weather Dashboard Project about?

-For this project, we were tasked with creating a weather website that would show the current weather, and then the weather for the next 5 days as well.
+For this project, we were tasked with creating a weather website using the Open Weather API that would show the current weather, UV index, and then the weather for the next 5 days as well.
 The client also wanted an indicator of some sort to show whether or not the UV index had favorable conditions.

 ## How did I do it?